How to Price Your Online Course: What You Need to Know Before You Launch (With Calculator)

 Never run a business in which you have no influence on the prices you charge. – Hermann Simon

-So this said, if you decide to set your price higher than other online course creators, you need to stay competitive.
+So, if you decide to set your price higher than other online course creators, you need to stay competitive.
 It means that you need to make sure that your business offers something unique which is valuable to your customers.

 • Prices for photography and video courses